diego-cores/BackPy-binance-connector/README.md

 By using this software, you acknowledge that you have read and agree to the terms outlined in these documents.

-## How to install backpy with pip:
+## 📦 How to install backpy-binance-connector with pip

 1. Download the latest version from GitHub
 - Go to this project GitHub page.
-- Look for the "Releases" or "Latest release" section.
 - Download the ZIP file of the latest version of the project.
 2. Unzip the ZIP file
 - Unzip the ZIP file you downloaded.